Philanthropy and activism of Madonna: Music and arts

-Activism and advocacy
+Madonna donated items to the Sweet Relief Musicians Fund in 1999.
+She joined the Music Rising initiative in raising funds to replace musical instruments and equipment destroyed during Hurricanes Katrina and Rita in 2006.
+In 2002, she joined the first EU Copyright Directive campaign in raising-awareness about the value of copyright.
+In 2005, Madonna joined the National Association of Broadcasters' campaign "Radio: You Hear It Here First" to promote terrestrial radio.
+During this time period, she also joined a campaign against music piracy.
+Madonna was part of a group of artists that were influential in the shutting down of Napster.
+Madonna has used the arts to support other artists or as a charitable activity.
+In 2022, Daniel Neira from celebrity magazine ¡Hola! said that "Madonna is known for being a supportive friend" and is "constantly showing support".
+According to Billboard in 2021, she joined the #FreeBritney movement.

+Views and other causes

 Madonna has spoken out in favor of and on behalf of groups and individuals, through statements or works (songs, videos, or concerts).
-By the early 1990s, academic Douglas Kellner in Oh Fashion (1994), describes her as becoming "political" making "statements on behalf of AIDS victims, the homeless, saving the rain forests, and women's rights".
-Decades later, in 2020, Bianca Gracie from Spin magazine stated "she's continuously shown advocacy for social injustices".
-Author Nikolay Anguelov, comments that she is "known for her humanitarian efforts in developing countries and support for environmental and social causes".
+According to British author Lucy O'Brien, Madonna inherited the sense of "justice and inclusive politics" from her Italian paternal grandfather Gaetano Ciccone, who assisted in organizing a brief but "crippling strike" at the Aliquippa mill in the summer of 1937 which resulted in an improvement in the lives of the workers.
+Academic Douglas Kellner in Oh Fashion (1994), describes her as becoming "political" making "statements on behalf of AIDS victims, the homeless, saving the rain forests, and women's rights".
+In 2020, Bianca Gracie from Spin magazine stated "she's continuously shown advocacy for social injustices".
+According to author Nikolay Anguelov (2015), Madonna is "known for her humanitarian efforts in developing countries and support for environmental and social causes".

-Rebecca Gulick noted in her Madonna biography published in 1993, "Madonna believes that with her fame comes the responsibility to be a spokesperson".
-Author Jennifer Egan recalls one of Madonna's early professional goals by saying: "I know I'm not the best singer, and I know I'm not the best dancer.
-But I'm not interested in that" but in being "political".
+Rebecca Gulick wrote in her Madonna biography published in 1993, "Madonna believes that with her fame comes the responsibility to be a spokesperson".
+Writer Jennifer Egan (2002) echoed her: "I know I'm not the best singer, and I know I'm not the best dancer.
+But I'm not interested in that" but in being "political" as one of Madonna's professional goals.
 She maintained her beliefs, and by 2017, proclaimed "I have to get way more vocal" while even feeling that the entertainment industry should be "more political", noting in her view, that many remain neutral in order to maintain their "popularity".
 She made similar remarks in 2019, claiming "I'm not here to be popular.
 I'm here to be free" which Jon Pareles from The New York Times regarded as part of her self-described "political voice".